wisteria-hill-technologies/graphql-prisma/README.md

            };
            ....
     ```
+## Production Deployment

-### Deployment to Prisma Cloud
+### 1. Host/Deploy Prisma Docker container - Deployment to Prisma Cloud
+AND
+### 2. Production Database - e.g. Heroku
 1. Sign up/log in
 2. Create (add) a server
-3. Create a new database (connect to your service provider e.g. Heroku)
+3. **Create a new database** (connect to your service provider e.g. Heroku) - you can do this inside the Create Server process in Prisma Cloud.
 4. Set up and create a server (heroku)
-5. Set up database: Provide details to your database admin panel (e.g. pgAdmin for postgres)
+5. Set up database: Provide details to your database admin panel (e.g. pgAdmin for postgres) - details will be available in Heroku, for example.
 6. Deploy prisma to the server - make prisma deploy work.
    1) create a 'config' folder in the root of the project.
-   2) Inside the config folder, create dev.env and prod.env.
+   2) Inside the config folder, create dev.env.
    3) dev.env
       - create ```PRISMA_ENDPOINT=http://localhost:4466`` inside dev.env
       - now inside prisma folder you can do: ```prisma deploy -e ../config/dev.env```
    4) prod.env
       - in prisma folder in terminal, ```prisma login``` and grant permission.
       - in the same terminal, now do ```prisma deploy -e ../config/prod.env```
+      - First time, it will say it cannot find the environmental variables.
       - Answer the questions in the terminal for the setup.
+Select the prisma server you created in Prisma Cloud earlier.
       ```
       ➜  prisma git:(master) ✗ prisma deploy -e ../config/prod.env
        ▸    [WARNING] in /Users/nobuyukifujioka/Documents/noby-coding/graphql-prisma/prisma/prisma.yml: A valid environment variable to satisfy the declaration